-I am a painter in Skowhegan, ME where I live with my wife, two Australian Shepherds, a few studio cats and a handful of chickens.
-I paint every day in my home studio, usually while tripping over the Aussies at my heels.
+I am a painter in Skowhegan, ME where I live with my wife, Australian Shepherds, studio cats and a handful of chickens.
+I paint every day in my home studio, usually while stumbling over the Aussies at my heels.
 I received a BA in Art from the University of Maine at Augusta in 2011, with a concentration in drawing.
 I was briefly enrolled in the new Media program at Orono and the Architecture program at Augusta before I realized I was most comfortable getting messy in my art classes and ultimately made the switch to the fine art program.

 My subject matter can range pretty greatly, but it’s usually color and shape that attract me to a scene.
 My compositions are usually arranged in the most dynamic way possible, with dominant foregrounds and strong leading lines.
 I work from photographs mostly, but occasionally paint from life in the field.